waldur/waldur-docs/docs/admin-guide/identities/eduGAIN.md

 visible at Waldur deployment URL: ``https://waldur.example.com/api-auth/saml2/metadata/``.
 That data needs to be propagated to the federation operator for inclusion into the federation.

-!!! tip
-    [Managed ansible](../managing-with-ansible.md) simplifies configuration of the eduGAIN integration and should be a preferred method for all supported deployments.

 ```python
 import datetime